charleennewland/blog/kaizen_workshop_2.md

 Successfully implementing these changes will lead to the following quantifiable improvements:

 Currently, each call center representative (CCR) handles an average of 28.24 calls per day.
-After succefull implementing the proposed changes, this figure will increase to 43.64 calls per day per CCR, marking an increase of 54.55%.
+After succefully implementing the proposed changes, this figure will increase to 43.64 calls per day per CCR, marking an increase of 54.55%.
 Alongside this increase, there are also non-tangible benefits.
 These include an increase in employee satisfaction because of the standardization and simplification of process steps, which can also lead to higher employee retention rates.

 **Brown Paper Sessions**